The noise barrier and the large signal bias of the Lasso and other convex estimators: Introduction

-\paragraph{Necessary conditions on the design matrix for fast rates of convergence} If the Lasso satisfies inequality \eqref{lasso-upper-bound-informal}, then it achieves a fast rate of convergence in the sense that the prediction rate corresponds to a parametric rate with $\|\beta^*\|_0$ parameters, up to a logarithmic factor.
+If the Lasso satisfies inequality \eqref{lasso-upper-bound-informal}, then it achieves a fast rate of convergence in the sense that the prediction rate corresponds to a parametric rate with $\|\beta^*\|_0$ parameters, up to a logarithmic factor.
 All existing results on fast rates of convergence for the Lasso require some assumption on the design matrix.
 Early works on fast rates of convergence of $\ell_1$-regularized procedures \cite{candes2007dantzig,zhang2008sparsitybias,zhang2010nearly} assumed that minimal sparse eigenvalue and maximal sparse eigenvalue of the Gram matrix $\X^\top\X/n$ are bounded away from zero and infinity, respectively.
 These conditions were later weakened \cite{bickel2009simultaneous}, showing that a Restricted Eigenvalue (RE) condition on the design matrix is sufficient to grant fast rates of convergence to the Lasso and to the Dantzig selector.
 The RE condition is closely related to having the minimal sparse eigenvalue of the Gram matrix $\X^\top\X/n$ bounded away from zero \cite[Lemma 2.7]{lecue2014sparse}, but remarkably, the RE condition does not assume that the maximal sparse eigenvalue of the Gram matrix $\X^\top\X/n$ is bounded.
 Finally, \cite{buhlmann2011statistics} proposed the compatibility condition, which is weaker than the RE condition.
 Variants of the compatibility condition were later proposed in \cite{belloni2014pivotal,dalalyan2017prediction}.
 The following definition of the compatibility condition is from \cite{dalalyan2017prediction}.
-It is slightly different than the original definition of \cite{buhlmann2011statistics}.
+It is slightly different from the original definition of \cite{buhlmann2011statistics}.
 Given a subset of covariates $T\subset \{1,...,p\}$ and a constant $c_0\ge 1$, define the compatibility constant by

 where for any $u\in\R^p$ and subset $S\subset\{1,...,p\}$, the vector $u_S\in\R^p$ is defined by $(u_S)_j = u_j$ if $j\in S$ and $(u_S)_j = 0$ if $j\notin S$.
 For $c_0=1$, the constant $\phi(1,T)$ is also considered in \cite{belloni2014pivotal}.
 We say that the compatibility condition holds if $\phi(c_0,T)>0$.
 If the target vector is supported on $T$, then the Lasso estimator $\hbeta$ with tuning parameter $\lambda = (1+\gamma)\sigma\sqrt{2\log p}$ for some $\gamma>0$ satisfies